-Category leaders prioritize loyalty: Starbucks captures 44% of all purchases through their loyalty program and has more than 19M rewards members1; Sephora's Beauty Insider program has more than 25M loyalty members2.
+Category leaders prioritize loyalty: Starbucks captures 44% of all purchases through their loyalty program and has more than 19M rewards members; Chipotle has enrolled 12M loyalty members in the last two years alone.
 To compete with these leaders, you too must prioritize loyalty capture.
 Not only does loyalty/CRM empower your team to better understand guest behavior, it enables your lowest-cost, most effective marketing channel.
 That's because engaging repeat customers is cheaper and more effective than acquiring new customers.
 Said differently, the bigger your customer database, the greater the impact of your marketing.